 Other Tunes in Set:

 The MP3 audio clip above is played in Am.
-The sheet music is in both Am and Em while the ABC is in Gm and the YouTube video is played in a key I can’t identify (Can you help?)
+The sheet music is in both Am and Em while the ABC and the YouTube video are in Gm.
 Being originally a song, the tune is played and sung in whatever key suits the singers’ vocal ranges.

 According to a post on Wikipedia, Greensleeves is “a traditional English folk song.
 A broadside ballad by the name “A Newe Northen Dittye of ye Ladye Greene Sleves” was registered by Richard Jones at the London Stationer’s Company in September 1580.”
 It has 18 verses, each one more tedious than the last, like this one: